-The helmet contained the intercom’s headphones and in addition, each crew member had a “throat mic” to communicate with other members of the crew.
+The helmet contained the intercom’s headphones, and in addition, each crew member had a “throat mic” to communicate with other members of the crew.
 The crew also wore parachutes.
-The chute is shown on the front of this pilot.
+The chute is shown on the front of the pilot in the photo.
 The days of the “50 Mission Crush Caps” and leather bomber jackets were over.

-The crew members used portable oxygen bottles to move about the ship and then, when they reached their stations, they could connect up with the plane’s main oxygen system.
+The crew members used portable oxygen bottles to move about the ship, and when they reached their stations, they could connect to the plane’s main oxygen system.
 Again, in this photo, you can see the oxygen hose.
-Switching to oxygen happened at around the height of 10,000 feet or so.
+Switching to oxygen happened around the height of 10,000 feet.

 All crew members had to check on each other from time to time to prevent an improper oxygen mix or icing within the mask.